dschrempf/blog/hugo/content/About.md

 require expertise in statistical methods but has also trained me in other aspects of computer science such as efficient data structures, serialization, parallel programming, unit and property testing, or parsing.
-Further, I have gained experience in concurrent multi-threaded programming using WebSockets and REST APIs by developing a trading bot.
+Further, I have gained experience in concurrent multithreaded programming using the WebSocket protocol and REST APIs by developing a trading bot.

-I am not only familiar with the Haskell but also with the Linux and Nix ecosystems.
-I have been using Linux for over 20 years and Nix/NixOS more than three years.
+I am also familiar with the Linux and Nix ecosystems.
+I have been using Linux for over 20 years and NixOS for more than three years.
+I manage my projects using Git and the Nix package manager.

 I enjoy working in international teams.
 In the last ten years, English has been my working language, and I have been collaborating with scientists from all over the world.
 I have acquired considerable experience in giving oral presentations, for example, by attending conferences.
-I am also proficient in writing publications (17 papers published in renowned scientific journals).
+I am also proficient in reading and writing publications (17 papers published in renowned scientific journals).

 I am available for hire!
+Please [download my resume](/2022-11-09-CV-Schrempf-Dominik.pdf), have a look at my [GitHub](https://github.com/dschrempf) or
-Please [download my resume](/2022-11-09-CV-Schrempf-Dominik.pdf) and feel free to contact me!
+[Google Scholar](https://scholar.google.com/citations?user=3pvnGAcAAAAJ&hl=en) profiles, and feel free to contact me!